Josephfallen/CyberGuard-AI/README.md

 # Cyber Threats API Documentation

 The Cyber Threats API provides endpoints to fetch, filter, and add cyber threat resources from a MongoDB database.
+> [!IMPORTANT]
+> At the current state, You will need to run the API yourself, We are undergoing server maintenance with no ETA, Your "Base URL" will change.
 ## Base URL

 ```